ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

-its development, various independent platforms have been used to evaluate ANTsX image registration capabilities in the context of different application foci which include multi-site brain MRI data [@Klein:2009aa], pulmonary CT data [@Murphy:2011aa], and most recently multi-modal brain registration in the presence of tumors [@Baheti:2021aa].
+its development, various independent platforms have been used to evaluate ANTsX image registration capabilities in the context of different application foci which include multi-site brain MRI data [@Klein:2009aa], pulmonary CT data [@Murphy:2011aa], and most recently, multi-modal brain registration in the presence of tumors [@Baheti:2021aa].

 \input{antsx_functionality_table}

-Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation, general data approximation, and deep learning networks specifically trained for mouse data (see Table
+Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation [@Avants:2010aa], point set data approximation [@Tustison:2006aa], and deep learning networks specifically trained for mouse data (see Table \ref{table:methods}).
+The comprehensive use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab] ).
-\ref{table:methods}).
-The collective use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab] ).
-Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing a visible, open-source venue for algorithmic contributions.
+Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing an open-source venue for algorithmic development, evaluation, and improvement.

 \begin{figure}[!htb]
 \centering
 \makebox[\textwidth][c]{\includegraphics[width=1.2\textwidth]{Figures/pipeline3.png}}%
 \caption{Illustration of a mouse brain template generation workflow and related template-based applications demonstrating the utility of different ANTsX tools.
 After imaging acquisition of the study population, various preprocessing steps are applied to the imaging data such as bias correction, denoising, and brain extraction as dictated by the needs of the study protocol.
-In the specific case of the DevCCF, potential applications include gene expression mapping and the generation of the associated velocity flow model for continuous spatiotemporal mapping in the temporal domain spanned by the DevCCF.}
+Potential applications, such as in the case of the DevCCF, include gene expression mapping and the generation of the associated velocity flow model for continuous spatiotemporal mapping in the temporal domain.}
 \label{fig:pipeline}
 \end{figure}